visgl/luma.gl/docs/o3d.md

-O3D Class: O3D.Cylinder {#O3D:Cylinder}
+Class: Cylinder {Cylinder}
 ----------------------------------------

 Creates a Cylinder model.
-Inherits methods from [O3D.Model](#O3D:Model).
+Inherits methods from [Model](Model).

 ### Extends

-O3D.Model
+Model

-O3D.Cylinder Method: constructor {#O3D:Cylinder:constructor}
+Cylinder Method: constructor {Cylinder:constructor}
 -------------------------------------------------------------

 The main constructor function for the Cylinder class.
 Use this to create a new Cylinder.

 ### Syntax:

-	var model = new LumaGL.O3D.Cylinder(options);
+	var model = new Cylinder(options);

 ### Arguments:

-1. options - (*object*) An object containing as poperties:
+1. options - (*object*) An object containing as properties:

 ### Options: